Standard Chartered is big target for new agency

 Since then, Lawsky has targeted predatory foreclosure practices and probed lenders on whether they overcharged homeowners for insurance.

-On Monday, he scored his biggest headlines yet, accusing Standard Chartered of flouting U.S. sanctions and hiding $250 billion in Iranian transactions from U.S. authorities.
+On Monday, he scored his biggest headlines yet, accusing Standard Chartered of flouting U.S. sanctions and hiding $250 billion (160.3 billion pounds) in Iranian transactions from U.S. authorities.

 Lawsky, a former federal prosecutor, ordered Standard Chartered to demonstrate why its license to do business in New York should not be revoked, a drastic measure that would cripple its ability to take part in the U.S. banking market.